 Platform: Nintendo Switch

-Since there’s nothing quite like the real thing, the final game we recommend playing if you like MultiVersus is none other than Smash Ultimate.
+Since there’s nothing quite similar to the genuine stuff, the last game we suggest if you enjoy MultiVersus is none other than Smash Ultimate.

 Having received years of updates and DLC characters, the game is a platform fighter fans’ dream come true and boasts one of the most fervent competitive scenes in gaming.